Behavioral Health Services

 Koreatown Youth and Community Center

-The goal of Prevention Education at Koreatown Youth and Community Center is to reduce underage drinking and marijuana use among 12-17-year-olds in the Koreatown, Pico-Union and Westlake areas.
-Our mission is to improve the environment around places that sell alcohol and tobacco, empower youth and parents so they become agents of change, and connect the multiethnic communities in Koreatown, Pico-Union and Westlake in order to build a healthy and safe community.
+The goal of Prevention Education at Koreatown Youth and Community Center is to reduce underage drinking, marijuana and other drug use among 12-17-year-olds in the Koreatown, Pico-Union and Westlake areas.
+Our mission is to improve the environment around places that sell alcohol and other drugs, empower youth and parents so they become agents of change, and connect the multiethnic communities in Koreatown, Pico-Union and Westlake in order to build a healthy and safe community.

 Los Angeles County Department of Public Health